Dynamic Scheduling of a Multiclass Queue in the Halfin-Whitt Regime: A Computational Approach for High-Dimensional Problems: Introduction

+However, \citet{han2018solving}'s deep BSDE method results in a large optimization problem for selecting neural network parameters, which can be computationally intensive. \citet{beck2021deep} address this challenge by proposing the deep splitting method, which divides the problem into smaller, more manageable tasks.
+Using a Feynman-Kac representation, the solution to the PDE is estimated iteratively over small time intervals, resulting in a smaller optimization problem at each step.
+We build on this method, iteratively solving optimization problems for each interval to approximate the value function and its gradient.

 We perform the aforementioned comparison of our proposed policy against benchmarks within the context of several (data-driven) test problems.
 The US Bank call center data naturally leads to a $17$-dimensional test problem, but this problem is intractable because the associated Markov Decision Process (MDP) suffers from the curse of dimensionality.
-Additionally, we consider three test problems with dimensions $30,\, 50,$ and $100$ that are designed so that they have pathwise optimal solutions.
+We also consider two variants of this problem.
+Additionally, we consider seven high-dimensional test problems: four with dimensions 30, 50, 100 and 500, each designed to have a pathwise optimal solution, and three 100-dimensional test problems that do not admit a pathwise optimal solution.
 Lastly, we consider a two-dimensional test problem as well as two additional test problems that are three-dimensional.
 Because they are low dimensional, we can solve the original problem by employing the standard techniques for solving the associated MDP.

-To repeat, we consider seven test problems.
-Three of them have pathwise optimal solutions, and we can solve three others using standard techniques for solving MDPs because they are low dimensional.
-In each of these six cases, our proposed policy performs as well as the optimal policy in the sense that the difference in their performance is not statistically significant.
-In the 17-dimensional main test problem, the optimal solution is not available.
-Therefore, we consider a number of benchmark policies (see Section \ref{computational_benchmarks}) and pick the best one.
-In this problem too, our policy does as well as the best benchmark policy we could find.
+To repeat, we consider thirteen test problems.
+Four of them have pathwise optimal solutions, and we can solve three others using standard techniques for solving MDPs because they are low dimensional.
+In each of these seven cases, our proposed policy performs as well as the optimal policy in the sense that the difference in their performance is not statistically significant.
+In the 17-dimensional main test problem and its two variants, the optimal solution is not available.
+Therefore, we consider a large number of benchmark policies (see Section \ref{computational_benchmarks}) and pick the best one.
+In these problems too, our policy does as well as the best benchmark policy we could find.
+Lastly, for the three 100-dimensional problems that do not admit a pathwise optimal solution, the optimal policy is not known.
+Here, we again pick the best benchmark policy among the ones we consider, and our policy outperforms the best benchmark policy we could find.